bjzelvelder/GABBI/README.md

 run_BBMap.sh xxx
 ```

 Reads are now ready to be processed by aTRAM.
 I [slightly adjusted](https://github.com/juliema/aTRAM/issues/321) aTRAM scripts to process target capture data more efficiently on Spades 4.2.0 ([Prjibelski et al. 2020](#references)).
 Those changes are included in the GABBI singularity image as well.
-We first need to generate the databses for aTRAM to work with using the ```atram_preprocessor.py``` script.
+We first need to generate the databases for aTRAM to work with using the ```atram_preprocessor.py``` script.

 ```
-singularity exec GABBI_v1.2.0.sif /opt/aTRAM/atram_preprocessor.py xxx
+singularity exec GABBI_v1.2.0.sif /opt/atram/atram_preprocessor.py xxx
 ```

 The ```aTRAM_db``` folder contains all we need to run aTRAM, but we can prepare the probe set to parallelize the process and optimise computation time.
 The goal is to assemble reads iteratively using each probe sequence as a reference.
 Although this approach can be kind of overkill, it allows us to get multiple assemblies per marker, which offers some notion of coverage to evaluate duplicate sequences, contaminations and postprocess assemblies accordingly.
 The following commands apply to a HPC cluster with 500 CPUs available per user, but you can adjust them to your own ressources.
 The goal is to split the probe file into 500 files that will be processed each on one CPU, reducing the number of assemblies per CPU.